upbound/docs/content/cli/command-reference/_index.md

 ### configuration delete

-Delete a git-synced configuration in Upbound.
-This command requires confirmation unless the `--force` option is passed
+Delete a Git-synced configuration in Upbound.
+This command requires confirmation unless using the `--force` option.
 `up configuration create --context=STRING --template-id=STRING <name>`.

 You can find a list of available configurations by `up configuration list`.